ABOUT

 – IL FOTOGRAFO…D’AMBIENTI –

-Come accennato nella biografia, la mia passione fotografica è nata con la fotografia di paesaggio.
+Come accennato nella biografia, la mia passione fotografica è nata con la fotografia di paesaggio e di architettura.
 Ho realizzato numerosi progetti fine art anche relativi ai miei viaggi.
 Soprattutto con l’editing, la fotografia di paesaggio ha rappresentato uno stimolo ad affinare la mia tecnica e capire l’importanza della luce ambientale per saperla imbrigliare e valorizzare al meglio nei miei scatti.

-As mentioned in the biography, my photographic passion was born with landscape photography.
+As mentioned in the biography, my photographic passion was born with landscape photography and architecture.
 I have made many fine art projects also related to my travels.
 Especially with the editing, landscape photography has been a stimulus to refine my technique and understand the importance of environmental light to know how to harness and enhance it in my shots.

 Below some works you can visit on

-As mentioned in the biography, my photographic passion was born with landscape photography.
+As mentioned in the biography, my photographic passion was born with landscape photography and architecture.
 I have made many fine art projects also related to my travels.
 Especially with the editing, landscape photography has been a stimulus to refine my technique and understand the importance of environmental light to know how to harness and enhance it in my shots.

 Below some works you can visit on